ls1intum/Artemis/docs/user/plagiarism-check.rst

 Actions
 ^^^^^^^
-The user can use different actions to run plagiarism check, inspect the results or improve the performance.
+The user can use different actions to run a plagiarism check, inspect the results or improve the performance.

 |plagiarism-actions1|

 .. note::
         Plagiarism detection can take a long time for large courses.
-1. Detect plagiarism.
-The user can execute the plagiarism check using this action.
+1. Detect plagiarism: The user can execute the plagiarism check using this action.

-2. Rerun plagiarism detection.
-The user can rerun the plagiarism check by executing this action.
+2. Rerun plagiarism detection: The user can rerun the plagiarism check by executing this action.
 It can be helpful to check for plagiarism using the different settings as described in section :ref:`settings`.

-3. Clean up.
-The user can clean up the latest plagiarism check results for the selected exercise.
+3. Clean up: The user can clean up the latest plagiarism check results for the selected exercise.
 It helps to keep the database slim and safe storage capacity.
 Moreover, it should improve the overall system performance.
 To execute the clean-up action, the user must approve it by clicking ok on the dialog, as this action deletes all potentially approved or denied plagiarism cases.

 |clean-up-dialog|

-4. Download.
-The user can download the plagiarism results in JSON or CSV format to open them in a selected editor for the further analysis.
+4. Download: The user can download the plagiarism results in JSON or CSV format to open them in a selected editor for the further analysis.

 Results
 ^^^^^^^